 - 1. Leadership.
 By engaging students in the learning of microeconomic theory and its applications to managerial decisions that are related to firms' operations in the national and global economies, this course aims to contribute to developing students' abilities to make more effective decisions. - 2.
 Critical Thinking.
-The students will demonstrate their critical thinking abilities by conducting analysis of microeconomic theory and its applications to managerial decisions.
+Students will demonstrate their critical thinking abilities by conducting analysis of microeconomic theory and its applications to managerial decisions.

 - 3. Communication skills.
 By engaging students in the analysis of microeconomic theory and its applications to managerial decisions, this course aims to contribute to developing students' ability to communicate their analyses in a professional manner. - 4.
 Integrate knowledge across business disciplines.
 By engaging students in the analysis of microeconomic theory and its applications to managerial decisions, this course aims to contribute to developing students' ability to integrate microeconomic analysis into other business disciplines. - 5.
 Ethical decision makers.
-The students will demonstrate their ethical reasoning skills when analyzing applications of microeconomic theory to managerial decisions cases that are related to regional, national, and/or global economic issues. - 6.
-Global and multicultural awareness.
-The students will demonstrate their ability in understanding the influence of global and multicultural factors on the firms' international operations.
+Students will demonstrate their ethical reasoning skills when analyzing applications of microeconomic theory to managerial decisions cases that are related to regional, national, and/or global economic issues. - 6.
+Globalization and business.
+Students will demonstrate their ability in understanding the influence of economic factors that are related to globalization and business operations in the world.